-Applicants from some of these countries will also need to submit an official letter from their Embassy as proof of ownership of the license.
+Applicants from some of these countries will also need to submit an official letter from their Embassies as proof of ownership of the license.

-The license holder's nationality or passport should be the same as the country that issued the driver license.
-Below is the list of recognised countries and requirements.
+The license holder's nationality or passport should be the same as the country that issued the driver's license.
+Below is a list of recognised countries and requirements.